-Departmental detentions (C3a) will be set by the subject teacher/Head of Department for lunchtime or after school.
-Any after school detentions will be communicated to parents with at least 24 hours' notice, usually by email or using the students' planner.
+Detentions (C3/C4) will be set by the subject teacher/Head of Department / Head of Year for lunchtime or after school.
+Any after school detentions will be communicated to parents with at least 24 hours' notice, usually by email.
 Students may be required to sit in silence or work as decided by the subject teacher/Head of Department.
-If a child is absent from school then the detention will be held on the day that they return, or another day in agreement with the member of staff who set the detention.
+If a student is absent from school then the detention will be held on the day that they return, or another day in agreement with the member of staff who set the detention.